 The Diploma will usually take 1 year of full-time study, or can be completed part-time within 5 years.

-It can be started in either February or July (from 2021).
+It can be started in either February or July.

 The GradDipStratComm programme includes two compulsory courses on strategic communication, plus another 60 points of courses selected from a list of options.

 Choose from the courses listed in the Bachelor of Communication Schedule V:

 - 30 points of courses at 300-level

 - another 30 points of courses from any level

 The Graduate Diploma in Strategic Communication is particularly useful for building communication skills onto existing studies and in work roles that need to engage with clients, communities, or businesses on a professional level.

 Expertise in creative and business writing, strategic planning, and campaign management will also prepare graduates for careers in stakeholder or public relations, policy and advocacy, advertising, consultancies, agencies, editing and publishing, and news media.

 - Read what other UC postgraduate students have gone on to achieve in their studies and careers in our student and graduate profiles.